-Eye Contact If this product comes in contact with eyes: Wash out immediately with water.
-If irritation continues, seek medical attention.
-Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Concentrate and diluted solution is readily removed with water.
-Abraded or broken skin should be washed carefully and thoroughly.
-Seek medical attention in event of irritation.
-Not considered to cause discomfort through normal use.
-Discontinue use if irritation occurs Inhalation Inhala Ingestion If swallowed do NOT induce vomiting.
+Eye Contact If this product comes in contact with eyes: • Wash out immediately with water. • If irritation continues, seek medical attention. • Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
+Skin Contact Not considered to cause discomfort through normal use.
+Discontinue use if irritation occurs Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area.
+Other measures are usually unnecessary.
+Ingestion If swallowed do NOT induce vomiting.
 If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
 Observe the patient carefully.
 Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.
 Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.
 Seek medical advice.